ficonsulting/filabs/_posts/2017-06-23-MSOfficeGit.markdown

 $ Excel files Book1.xlsx and C:\Users\jhill\AppData\Local\Temp\hckpya_Book1.xlsx differ
 {% endhighlight %}

 Awesome!
 If you want to know how a client's financial model has been impacted by an assumption change, just run `git diff` after saving it.
 This is incredibly useful when you have lots of tabs and you are not sure how they all relate, and many other excel comparison tools force you to manually save different versions of the same file which increases the risk that the wrong version gets used or changes get lost in the mix.
-Now, we can work on the same file and commit our changes.
+Now, you can work on the same file and commit your changes.
 Fun, right?
 Wrong.
-ExcelCompare slows down my `git diff` calls, so I am not completely sold.
+ExcelCompare slows down your `git diff` calls, so I am not completely sold.
 If someone knows of a faster tool, please comment!

 # Word to Markdown
-Pandoc is a great tool for moving between HTML, docx, pdf, LaTeX, etc. We will use it to convert .docx files into markdown because that is a simple format that Git can work with.
+Pandoc is a great tool for moving between HTML, docx, pdf, LaTeX, etc. You can use it to convert .docx files into markdown because that is a simple format that Git can work with.
 The default `git diff` on docx will tell you that an entire line has changed but leave it to you to figure out which words differ.
-When tracking my writing/edits, I like to track changes at a more granular level.
+When tracking your writing/edits, it would be nice to track changes at a more granular level.
 The markdown versions of docx will help you zero in on specific words and highlight them with a custom diff.

 ### .gitattributes
 Add the file extension to .gitattributes.